ARPANET: Growth and evolution

 Roberts engaged Howard Frank to consult on the topological design of the network.
 Frank made recommendations to increase throughput and reduce costs in a scaled-up network.
 By March 1970, the ARPANET reached the East Coast of the United States, when an IMP at BBN in Cambridge, Massachusetts was connected to the network.
 Thereafter, the ARPANET grew: 9 IMPs by June 1970 and 13 IMPs by December 1970, then 18 by September 1971 (when the network included 23 university and government hosts); 29 IMPs by August 1972, and 40 by September 1973.
 By June 1974, there were 46 IMPs, and in July 1975, the network numbered 57 IMPs.
 By 1981, the number was 213 host computers, with another host connecting approximately every twenty days.

 Support for inter-IMP circuits of up to 230.4 kbit/s was added in 1970, although considerations of cost and IMP processing power meant this capability was not actively used.

 Larry Roberts saw the ARPANET and NPL projects as complementary and sought in 1970 to connect them via a satellite link.
 Peter Kirstein's research group at University College London (UCL) was subsequently chosen in 1971 in place of NPL for the UK connection.
 In June 1973, a transatlantic satellite link connected ARPANET to the Norwegian Seismic Array (NORSAR), via the Tanum Earth Station in Sweden, and onward via a terrestrial circuit to a TIP at UCL.
-UCL provided a gateway for interconnection of the ARPANET with British academic networks, the first international resource sharing network, and carried out experimental research work on international internetworking.
+UCL provided a gateway for interconnection of the ARPANET with British academic networks, the first international resource sharing network, and carried out some of the earliest experimental research work on internetworking.

 1971 saw the start of the use of the non-ruggedized (and therefore significantly lighter) Honeywell 316 as an IMP.
 It could also be configured as a Terminal Interface Processor (TIP), which provided terminal server support for up to 63 ASCII serial terminals through a multi-line controller in place of one of the hosts.
 The 316 featured a greater degree of integration than the 516, which made it less expensive and easier to maintain.
 The 316 was configured with 40 kB of core memory for a TIP.
 The size of core memory was later increased, to 32 kB for the IMPs, and 56 kB for TIPs, in 1973.

+The ARPANET was demonstrated at the International Conference on Computer Communications in October 1972.

 In 1975, BBN introduced IMP software running on the Pluribus multi-processor.
 These appeared in a few sites.
 In 1981, BBN introduced IMP software running on its own C/30 processor product.